If you have ever tried virtual reality (VR) and wondered why did it feel so real then this blog-post is for you!

 Thanks to technological development, it is now possible to measure presence more objectively.
-It can be done either by observing bodily reactions of the users (measuring heart rate or skin conductance) or by different brain imaging techniques.
-Following our aim to find out how the brain is tricked by virtual reality, let’s concentrate on the latter.
+It can be done either by observing bodily reactions of users (measuring heart rate or skin conductance) or by different brain imaging techniques.
+Following our aim to find out how brain is tricked by virtual reality, let’s concentrate on the latter.

 In 2006, the first EEG study was conducted with a group of children and adults watching a roller coaster in VR with different immersive conditions in order to detect the neurophysiological underpinnings of presence.
-Although children reported a stronger sense of presence, the results indicated that in both groups the strong presence experience was correlated with higher activations in the parietal brain areas (known to be involved in spatial processing, navigation, body-centered representation of space and visuomotor control).
-Another important finding was that, in comparison to youngsters, adults showed stronger activation in the prefrontal areas (known to be responsible for the control of executive functions).
-This might be explained by the assumption that activation in the frontal brain regions causes critical evaluation of VR stimuli in adults.
+Although children reported a stronger sense of presence, the results indicated that in both groups strong presence experience was correlated with higher activations in the parietal brain areas (known to be involved in spatial processing, navigation, body-centered representation of space and visuomotor control).
+Another important finding was that in comparison to youngsters, adults showed stronger activation in the prefrontal areas (known to be responsible for a control of executive functions).
+This might be explained by an assumption that activation in the frontal brain regions causes critical evaluation of VR stimuli in adults.
 The same pattern is not observable in children as the prefrontal brain areas are not yet fully developed at their age.
 Results indicated also the important role of the insula in experiencing presence.
 Insula, the brain region placed deep between the parietal, frontal and temporal lobes, is known to be involved in modulating body related sensations, attention, and self-awareness.
-Another brain structure associated with the parietal lobe that showed significantly increased activation during a strong sense of presence was posterior cingulate gyrus (among different functions involved in processing emotional stimulus, episodic memory, spatial attention).
-The authors state that increased activation in the parietal cortex while experiencing presence can be explained by stimulating the emotional centers through different pathways, including cingulate gyrus, which generates emotions like fear and joy.
+Another brain structure associated with the parietal lobe that showed significantly increased activation during a strong sense of presence was the posterior cingulate gyrus (among different functions involved in processing emotional stimulus, episodic memory, spatial attention).
+The authors state that increased activation in the parietal cortex while experiencing presence can be explained by stimulating emotional centers through different pathways, including the cingulate gyrus, which generates emotions like fear and joy.
 This consequently might lead to an increased presence experience in VR.